 Higher home prices tend to produce widespread happiness, and some of that financial sunshine impacts the FHA.
 The FHA is not a lender.
 It insures mortgages that meet its standards, and with such insurance, lenders can make loans with just 3.5 percent down instead of the customary 20 percent requirement.

 In turn, because the FHA is a form of insurance, it needs reserves -- money to pay claims when borrowers do not repay their loans.
 It gets that money by charging premiums.Click to see today's rates (Mar 28th, 2017)

-The FHA collects two forms of premiums, First, there is an annual mortgage insurance premium (the annual MIP), which is now equal to 1.75 percent of the mortgage.
+The FHA collects two forms of premiums, First, there is an upfront mortgage insurance premium (the upfront MIP), which is now equal to 1.75 percent of the mortgage.
 This cost does not have to be paid in cash at closing, it can be added to the mortgage amount.

 However, it is a real cost.
 It produces a higher loan amount and increases your monthly payment.